logdna/logdna-agent/CONTRIBUTING.md

 This takes a bit of time and will output a binary at `./logdna-agent` (or `.\logdna-agent.exe` if on Windows).
 For the initial build, majority of time will be spent building node.js.
 Subsequent builds will be much faster as node.js would've already been built.

+### Docker

+To create the binary for Linux via Docker, run:

+    docker build -t logdna-agent-build -f linux-build.Dockerfile .

+`logdna-agent` will be available in the `/usr/local/bin` directory.
+To copy the binary to your local machine, run:

+    docker create -ti --name logdna-dummy logdna-agent-build sh docker cp logdna-dummy:/coreos-installer .
+    docker rm -f logdna-dummy

 ## Packaging

 ### Linux